reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 }
 ```

-Lastly, we need to update `App.ts` with the "Notifications" route so we can navigate to it:
+Lastly, we need to update `App.tsx` with the "Notifications" route so we can navigate to it:

 ```tsx title="App.tsx"
 // omit imports